Women's Boat Race: Henley Boat Races

-The Boat Races
+The Boat Race

 On 11 April 2015 the 70th women's race was held on The Championship Course on the same day as the traditional male event for the first time.
 The course covers a 4.2 mi stretch of the Thames in West London, from Putney to Mortlake.
 Rebranded as "The Boat Races", the combined event was broadcast on national television in UK, during which the audience for the women's race reached 4.8 million viewers.
 OUWBC won by six and half lengths that year.
 The Reserves race also moved to the Championship Course in 2015, running on the day prior to the main race.
 In 2016 all four men's and women's boat races took place on the same day and course for the first time.
 Cancer Research UK were gifted the title sponsorship rights by BNY Mellon and Newton Investment Management, an arrangement which continued for the following two years.
 The 2016 race, again receiving national television coverage, was won by Oxford while the Cambridge boat nearly sank in the rough conditions.

 The 2017 race took place on Sunday 2 April at 16:35 British Summer Time, an hour before the men's race.
 Cambridge won for the first time in five years after Oxford caught a crab at the start.
 They set a record on the new course, beating the time first set on this course in 2015 by over a minute.
 The time was faster, in different conditions, than the Cambridge men's Blue Boat in 2016 and the Oxford men's in 2014.
 Beginning with the 2018 race, the combined event was branded simply as "The Boat Race", consisting of "The Women's Boat Race" and "The Men's Boat Race".
 The 2019 race was Cambridge's third consecutive victory and the fourth consecutive victory for their reserve boat, Blondie.
+The Royal National Lifeboat Institution (RNLI) were the official charity from 2019 until 2021.
+The 2020 race did not take place due to the COVID-19 pandemic.
+A stretch of the River Great Ouse was the venue for the 2021 race.
+Gemini became the sponsor that year.
+The 2022 race was won by Cambridge in a record time on the Tideway.
+The 2023 race was won by Cambridge by four and a half lengths.
+Cambridge retained their title as winners of the 2024 race, 7 lengths ahead of rivals Oxford.
+The French luxury brand Chanel took over the title sponsor for the 2025 race, which provided the eighth consecutive victory for Cambridge.

-The race has been won 45 times by Cambridge and 30 times by Oxford, with Cambridge leading Oxford in cumulative wins since 1966.
-The reserves race has been won 28 times by Cambridge and 20 times by Oxford, with Cambridge leading in cumulative wins since the inception of the race.
+The race has been won 49 times by Cambridge and 30 times by Oxford, with Cambridge leading Oxford in cumulative wins since 1966.
+The reserves race has been won 30 times by Cambridge and 21 times by Oxford, with Cambridge leading in cumulative wins since the inception of the race.